william-ferguson-au/RA8875/README.md

 **0.70b11p6** changes...<br>
  - Fixed a stupid error in setFontScale (was inverted), some improvements in several drawings functions, added ER3301_1 font rom.<br>

+**0.70b11p7** changes...<br>
+ - Added an user option in _settings/RA8875UserSettings.h to use alternative Wire1 on Arduino DUE, experimental since I'm actually don't have a DUE.<br>

+**0.70b11p8** changes...(will be downloadable in few hours)<br>
+ - Fixed some small bugs (thanks Mr Tom), added some extra support for different CPU's, fixed a couple of examples.
+ - Introduced some major changes in initialization, it seems works but better check with differents MCU's before apply as 'gold master'<br>

+**0.70b11p9** changes...<br>
+ - Fixed compiling compatibility with Particle Spark<br>

+**0.70b11p10** changes...<br>
+ - Added initial support for incoming Teensy's
+ - Some changes from MrTom accepted, should fix an hardware bug in trianles and some other minor things
+ - Created _includes folder and moved from settings some file that should never change, this will help users to save their settings between updates.<br>

 Current beta **tested only with**: